 we may want to boost or penalize the leads among each segment to fit your business needs.

-For example, not to overfit the model we could not use person-level traits in the trees, however within the very good scored companies you may want to boost the leads with a good title, or only see in the 95-100 score the Fortune 100.
+For example, in order to not overfit the model we could exclude person-level traits in the trees.
+However, within the very good scored companies you may want to boost the leads with a good title, or only see in the 95-100 score the Fortune 100.
 To do so, the Rules tab allows to allocate points to some traits to boost up or down the score so some leads get to be more specific at the bottom or top of a segment.

 Note: As of October 2020, that part is either configured to default rules or hardcoded in SQL, but we are working on building a better interface.